tytydraco/yessleep/out/Youre_allergic_to_tropulin.md

 Her muddied words from all those years ago echoed in my mind.

-“So, who was it, David, your long-lost twin?”
+“Who was it, David, your long lost twin?"